Distillation of supersinglet states: Allowed operations

 In our distillation protocol, we will perform the measurement (\ref{projections}), followed by the Schur transform (\ref{schurunitary}).
-We may define the combined operation of these as the POVM
+We may define the combined operation of these as the measurement operator

-We will specifically be interested in the measurement outcome $ j = 1/2, \alpha = 1 $.
-On postselection on this outcome, the final state will be in the space spanned by the states $ \{ | 000 \rangle, | 001 \rangle \} $.
-The first two qubits $ d = 1,2 $ are in the state $ |00 \rangle $ and may be discarded.
-We may define the effective POVM for the successful outcome
+As we show later, we will postselect on the measurement outcome $ j = 1/2, \alpha = 1 $.
+Using our convention of the Schur transform (\ref{schurunitary}), the final state will be in the space spanned by the states $ \{ | 000 \rangle, | 001 \rangle \} $.
+As the first two qubits are in the fixed state $ |00 \rangle $, they may be discarded.
+We may define the effective measurement operator for the successful outcome

 This maps a state from the three qubit space to the single qubit space.
 This operator captures the effect of one round of purification.